Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 </figure>

 Opens a scene from a filepath.

-Works for Maya, Houdini, Blender and Nuke.
+Works for Maya, Houdini, Blender, and Nuke.